pkopriv2/bourne/convoy/README.md

 * Store: A store is a single member's key/value store.

-* Directory: The directoy maintains an eventually consistent, merged view of all members' stores and their membership status.
+* Directory: The directory maintains an eventually consistent, merged view of all members' stores and their membership status.

 * Disseminator: The disseminator is responsible for forwarding data that is has received